Chloé Lukasiak: Dancing

-2011-present: Transition to acting and acting debut
+Acting

 In 2011, Lukasiak started her acting career with an acting lesson from Howard Fine for her role in LUX's (daughter of actor Ted Danson) music video for It's Like Summer.
 Then, in 2012, Lukasiak auditioned for the role of "Young Deb" on the Lifetime show Drop Dead Diva, but lost the role to fellow Dance Moms cast member, Maddie Ziegler.
-Lukasiak also auditioned for the role of "Annie" in the 2012 Broadway musical Annie, but lost the part to Actresses Lilla Crawford and Sadie Sink.
+Lukasiak also auditioned for the role of "Annie" in the 2012 Broadway musical Annie, but lost the part to actresses Lilla Crawford and Sadie Sink.
 Lukasiak later auditioned in 2013 for the role of "Maddy" in the 2015 film Spare Parts, but lost the role to Actress Aubrey Miller.